IvanVnucec/CubeSat_Projects/README.md

 # CubeSat_Projects
 Projects for the FERSat - Faculty's first CubeSat.
+In every project folder there is README.md file.